ixslea/ixi_algs/ixi_algs/README.md

-# Python module with some algs by ixslea
+# Python module with some algorithms by ixslea